transposit/transposit-js-sdk/docs/support.md

 * Safari
 * Edge

-## HTTP vs HTTPS
+## HTTPS vs HTTP

 The SDK only supports HTTPS in production.
-The SDK support HTTP only when running on `localhost`.
+The SDK supports HTTP only when running on `localhost`.